ccarswell/sfmcdevtools-powershell-automated-deployment-manager/README.md

 - The solution will automatically move the deployment package to the `.[local project]\template` directory for `mcdev bdb` deployment
 - This allows tracking of the script and related packaged items in your `[local project]\src\packagedSolutions\solutionA` directory for source control, while keeping the `[local project]\template` directory free for deployment purposes.
 - Multiple projects can work concurrently in this way
+- Version control can be applied as per usual as the script will automatically execute itself in a way that doesn't require manually copying to the ./template directory for the execution

 ### Tips
 - Feel free to place this in a subdirectory, but adjust #CONFIG-C accordingly